radioactiveAHM/DnsSafeguard/README.md

   5. Set Up Windows DNS:
       1. Go to your Windows network settings.
       2. Configure the DNS server address to match the IP address specified in the config.json file for the `UDP Socket Addresses` section.

+* **Linux**
+  * Exact same steps as Windows except for step 5: open the `/etc/resolv.conf` file and configure the DNS server address to match the IP address specified in the `config.json` file for the `UDP Socket Addresses` section.
+For example, if UDP Socket Addresses value is `127.0.0.1`, then the content in `/etc/resolv.conf` must be `nameserver 127.0.0.1`.

 ## DNS server